 By many measures, Australia is one of the wealthiest countries in the world.
 Yet measures of our national wealth can mask vast differences between the general population and the 3 percent of Australians who identify as Aboriginal and Torres Strait Islander people:

-- The rate of death among Indigenous Australian babies in the first year of life is two times higher than other Australian babies.
+- The death rate of Aboriginal and Torres Strait Islander Australian babies in their first year of life is two times higher than other Australian babies.

-- In 2006-10, the maternal mortality rate for First Australian women was 16.4 deaths per 100,000 births; a rate that is three times higher than non-Indigenous Australian women (AIHW, 2014).
+- In 2006-10, the maternal mortality rate for First Australian women was 16 deaths per 100,000 births; a rate that is three times higher than non-Indigenous Australian women (AIHW, 2014).

-- In 2012-13, Australia's Indigenous people were more than three times as likely to be living with diabetes or high blood sugar levels than non-Indigenous people.
+- In 2012-13, Aboriginal and Torres Strait Islander people were more than three times as likely to be living with diabetes or high blood sugar levels than non-Indigenous people.

-- The Indigenous juvenile incarceration rate was 31 times the non-Indigenous rate in 2012, and nearly a third of adult prisoners were Indigenous.
+- The Aboriginal and Torres Strait Islander juvenile incarceration rate was 31 times the non-Indigenous rate in 2012, and nearly a third of adult prisoners were Indigenous.

 These inequalities are direct consequences of Australia’s colonial history, which has included violence and warfare, discriminatory and unjust policies and imposed governing structures that oppress and divide Aboriginal and Torres Strait Islander peoples.
 (See for example the timeline at Creative Spirits)